Why a Dishwasher Isn’t Cleaning Dishes on Top or Bottom Rack?

 Washing machines get filled with a lot of food debris.
 Not all of that debris makes it into the filter or drain at the bottom of the machine.
 Since the sprayer arm has several openings for water to come out, there are also places where food scraps can fall in.

-Clean or Replace Soap Dispenser
+Step 2: Clean or Replace the Soap Dispenser

 The soap dispenser has a small flap door on a spring.
 If the door gets broken, that spring will not be functioning.
 Also, the door might be difficult to get open with your fingers.
 In this case, you need to remove the soap dispenser with a Phillips head screwdriver and order a new one for replacement.

-Wipe Clean the Dishwasher Interior
+Step 3: Wipe and Clean the Dishwasher Interior

 Food and grease from your dirt dishes fly off during a dishwasher cycle and can get stuck to the interior.
 These scraps could come off in the rinse and land on your dishes on the next cycle.
 The food can come from the bottom or upper rack.